Monotone-based Numerical Schemes for Two-Dimensional Systems of Nonlocal Conservation Laws: Conclusion

 \section{Conclusion}

-In this work, we have shown the convergence of schemes for two-dimensional nonlocal conservation laws.
+In this work, we have \revc{established the convergence for a general class of numerical} schemes for two-dimensional nonlocal conservation laws.
 In particular, we have proven that well-known monotone schemes for local conservation laws can be applied such as Godunov- or Lax-Friedrichs-type schemes.
 It should be noted that the resulting schemes are not monotone in every argument due to the nonlocal term.
-In addition, we have provided an error estimate for the considered schemes which is of magnitude $\mathcal{O}(\sqrt{\Delta t})$.
+In addition, we have provided an error estimate for \revc{these monotone-based} schemes which is of magnitude $\mathcal{O}(\sqrt{\Delta t})$.

 Even though our results can be adapted to a scheme with dimensional splitting, we concentrated on those without dimensional splitting because this allows for a straightforward extension to higher order schemes.
-In particular, to guarantee the positivity preservation and, possibly, a maximum principle for suitable nonlocal conservation laws it is important that the numerical fluxes satisfies those for a first order scheme, as we have shown here.
+In particular, to guarantee the positivity preservation and, possibly, a maximum principle for suitable nonlocal conservation laws it is important that the numerical fluxes \reva{satisfy} those for a first order scheme, as we have shown here.
 We will investigate higher order approximations based on the here presented class of numerical schemes in a follow-up work.